FejixGUI/fejix_runtime/README.md

 - global UI events (key presses, DPI changes)
 - localising cursor movement and clicks to specific widgets

+Allocation of windows and widgets is not handled by Fejix runtime.

 ## Build

 1. Install Xmake [like this](https://xmake.io/#/getting_started?id=installation).